xiaopv/xiaopv.github.io/_teaching/2024-spring-mat201.md

 ## Homework

  * Apr.
+16, 2024
+   * Complete Homework 13 in WileyPLUS.
+   * We will discuss Activity 3.1.2 on Thursday and then the optimization problem.

+ * Apr.
 11, 2024
    * Start working on Homework 13 in WileyPLUS.
    * Complete Activity 3.1.2, and let me know if you want to present.